kali-linex/linex/Documentation/dev-tools/kgdb.rst

 :menuselection:`Kernel hacking --> Kernel debugging` and select :menuselection:`KGDB: kernel debugger`.

-While it is not a hard requirement that you have symbols in your vmlinux file, gdb tends not to be very useful without the symbolic data, so you will want to turn on ``CONFIG_DEBUG_INFO`` which is called :menuselection:`Compile the kernel with debug info` in the config menu.
+While it is not a hard requirement that you have symbols in your vmlinex file, gdb tends not to be very useful without the symbolic data, so you will want to turn on ``CONFIG_DEBUG_INFO`` which is called :menuselection:`Compile the kernel with debug info` in the config menu.